tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

 | Enterprise Read-only Domain Controllers | ED | S-1-5-21domain-498 | A Universal group.
 Members of this group are Read-Only Domain Controllers in the enterprise. |
 | Read-only Domain Controllers | RO | S-1-5-21domain-521 | A Global group.
 Members of this group are Read-Only Domain Controllers in the domain. |

-The caller can use ConvertSecurityDescriptorToStringSecurityDescriptor() windows function to get the base SDDL string for the security descriptor and then replace the SDDL notation mentioned in the above table with their SID values to make it portable.